-Increased visibility and rippling with silicone implants can occur with textured implants which stick to the tissue and adhere such as Velcro.
-We don’t use textured implants because of its increased visibility as well as malpositioning of the implant which cannot be corrected unless directly operated on.
+Increased visibility and rippling with silicone implants can occur with textured implants that stick to the tissue and adhere such as VELCRO®.
+We don’t use textured implants because of its increased visibility, as well as malpositioning of the implant, which cannot be corrected unless directly operated on.
 The lower profile implants, style 10 and 15, have greater visibility and rippling around the medial breast associated with under-filled implants.
 Styles 20 and 45 are over-filled and have more projection and a narrowed tapered diameter and therefore rip less; however, even style 45 gel implants will ripple in very thin ectomorphic built patients.
-These patients should be instructed of this preoperatively and may require a acellular dermal matrix such as AlloDerm or Strattice in order to reduce some of the visibility and rippling.
+These patients should be instructed of this pre-operatively and may require an acellular dermal matrix such as AlloDerm or Strattice in order to reduce some of the visibility and rippling.
 Once again, placing high profile style 68 saline implants may be the only alternative for severe medial breast visibility and rippling, although these implants have a more unnatural appearance and appear more “fake.”
 They can reduce rippling by greatly over-filling these bags.

 Women often see visibility and rippling with silicone implants when bending over wearing bikinis or dresses that would reveal the lateral outer aspect of the breast.
 The cure-all for rippling, includes:

 - Increasing tissue coverage by placing the implant in the submuscular dual plane technique rather than above the muscle (retromammary or subglandular)